Chatnaut/Arclight/README.md

 <br />

-## Installation on Ubuntu 18.4 server
+## Installation on Ubuntu 18.4 Server :
 <!-- Installation of Arclight Web Console FOR UBUNTU 18.04****************************************************************** -->

 Arclight Dashboard is a web-based front end for libvirt based KVM virtual machines.